Food Revolution Network

 iStock.com/venusphoto

 Some tests have found that air fryers actually generate more acrylamides than deep frying, especially in starchy foods like potatoes.
-That’s concerning because while acrylamides are found in many natural foods, and are impossible to avoid completely, when they are excessive, they can cause mutations in humans that may lead to cancer.
+That’s concerning because while acrylamides are found in many natural foods, and are impossible to avoid completely, excessive amounts can cause mutations that may lead to cancer.
 Fortunately, there are ways you can reduce acrylamide levels when using an air fryer.

 While some air fryers are easy to clean, others demand a lot of time, attention, and elbow grease.
 While the closed basket may feel like “out of sight, out of mind,” you do need to clean it regularly to prevent it from becoming, well, a gross health hazard.
 If you do use any amount of oil, the basket can become sticky and greasy.
-And even oil-free food particles can get stuck on surfaces.
+Even oil-free food particles can become stuck on the mesh.
 Baskets with lots of nooks and crannies can be especially hard to clean.
-Here’s a useful article with instructions for keeping your air fryer clean and ready for action.
+Here’s a helpful article with instructions on how to keep your air fryer clean and ready for use.

 Another problem with air fryers, especially if you’re feeding a lot of mouths, is their relatively small capacity.
 Basically, the larger the volume, the less the food will seem “fried” and the longer it will take to cook.
 So there’s a tradeoff between the taste and the amount you can cook.

 Air fryers will make batches that can feed a family of four or fewer.
-And depending how hungry everyone is, even four people may need a couple of batches to satisfy.
-Different models may advertise their capacity, but the actual capacity is often smaller than claimed.
+And depending on how hungry everyone is, even four people may need a couple of batches to satisfy their hunger.
+Different models advertise their capacity, but the actual capacity is often smaller than claimed.

 You may be tempted to fit more food in by crowding the basket, but this defeats the purpose of air frying.
-The food may not cook evenly, and may not come out not crispy enough or even burned.
+The food may not cook evenly, and won’t come out crispy.

-Most models of air fryer use Teflon or a similar non-stick coating, since convenience and ease of cleaning are hot selling points.
+Most models of air fryers use Teflon or a similar non-stick coating, since convenience and ease of cleaning are hot selling points.
 The baskets themselves — the parts that come in contact with food — may have chemical coatings that contain PTFE (aka Teflon) and PFOA (a compound used to manufacture PTFE).
-Look out for these non-stick coatings, or any model where plastic touches the food, as they can release chemicals that may be toxic.
-There are nontoxic air fryers out there that use ceramic or stainless steel baskets or racks instead.
+Look out for these non-stick coatings, or any model where plastic touches the food, as heat causes them to release chemicals that may be toxic.

 Some poorly made models are even reported to be fire hazards.
 One viral video from June 2021 shows a short-circuited air fryer throwing off flames as a four-year-old girl in a tutu frets, then runs to alert her father that their house is in danger.
 Yikes!

 Finally, any cookware is only as healthy as the food you put in it.
-Given the easy and cheap availability of packaged frozen fried foods like potato fries, chicken wings, mozzarella sticks, and so on, you may need to set some boundaries so that an air fryer doesn’t turn your kitchen into a home-based, fast food restaurant.
+Given the easy and cheap availability of packaged frozen fried foods like potato fries, chicken wings, mozzarella sticks, and so on, one of the cons of air fryers is the possibility of turning your kitchen into a home-based fast food restaurant.

 Air Fryer Recommendations

 OK, enough beating around the basket.
-If you want an air fryer, which one should you get?
+If you want an air fryer, what’s the best one to buy?

 The answer, as with most things in life, is “it depends.”